rdireen/nearside/README.md

 NearSide
 ========
-Because we make for sense than The Far Side.
+Because we make more sense than The Far Side.

 Description: a package for processing antenna near-field data.